 “What art offers is space – a certain breathing room for the spirit.”
 John Updike

 I often wake up in the middle of the night with inspirations in various forms.
 If I’m writing something, ideas might flow in.
 When I have spent a day editing film, moving images flash through my brain.
 And, since I’m a teacher of expressive arts work, a vision of a creative experience might arrive.
-This is what happened when I came up with my fall mini-retreats.
+This is what happened when I came up with my creative mini-retreats.
 My train of thought was as follows – we are isolating ourselves through online communication and over-stimulus.
 There are so many demands, and our world problems are so complex; it is becoming increasingly difficult to see the forest for the trees.
 Let me provide a simple and accessible day for us to unplug and create in community.
 I felt moved to offer a space to encourage expression and connection that could provide respite and perspective.

 Taking time out for creative expression is what artists have done for centuries.
 This is how great paintings, music, dance, theater, books, films (and the list goes on) get made.
 We need incubation time to birth something new, but also to nourish the spirit.
 Julia Cameron, who wrote the famous The Artist’s Way’ coined the term ‘artist date’ which is something I’ve incorporated into my life over the years.
 It is a date with ourselves to step out of ordinary life in order to find inspiration in the world.
 It might be a museum tour, visiting a park and writing poetry, going to hear live music or seeing a film and soaking in the impressions.
 I work with many professional artists, but I believe firmly that we are all creative and that artistic expression is medicine for each and every one of us.
 I have also found that creating with others can generate a whole other level of vitality and fortification.